enthought/codetools/docs/source/tut_blocks.rst

 .. note::
     Block restriction is designed to answer the questions "What do I need to compute when this changes?" or "What do I need to compute to calculate this output?"
-It doesn't (yet) answer the question "If I have these inputs, wha outputs can I calculate?"
+It doesn't (yet) answer the question "If I have these inputs, what outputs can I calculate?"

 .. _rocket-restriction-example: